Colorized photo of monkeypox virus

 • Sharing towels or unwashed clothing

-• Respiratory secretions through prolonged face-to-face interactions (the type that mainly happen when living with someone or caring for someone who has monkeypox)
+• Respiratory secretions through prolonged face-to-face interactions (the type that mainly happen when living with someone or caring for someone who has Mpox)

 • Mpox is NOT spread through: